Horizontal Federated Learning with Intel TDX

 cd /luks_tools

-VIRTUAL_FS=/root/vfs
+export VIRTUAL_FS=/root/vfs

 ./create_encrypted_vfs.sh ${VIRTUAL_FS}

-export LOOP_DEVICE=<the binded loop device>
+export LOOP_DEVICE=<loop device>

-./mount_encrypted_vfs.sh ${LOOP_DEVICE} format
+./mount_encrypted_vfs.sh ${LOOP_DEVICE} format ${ROLE}

-./unmount_encrypted_vfs.sh ${VIRTUAL_FS}
+./unmount_encrypted_vfs.sh ${ROLE}

-./mount_encrypted_vfs.sh ${LOOP_DEVICE} notformat
+./mount_encrypted_vfs.sh ${LOOP_DEVICE} noformat ${ROLE}

-Run the script for the corresponding job in each Docker container.
+Run the training script from each container.

 cd /hfl-tensorflow